Duodecimus/FTL-Multiverse---Hektar-Bundle/README.md

 - V 0.1.4
-    Fixed modules not applying to the Hektar artillery Added a ship type for Hektar ships when talking to Tully in Node 17
+    Fixed modules not applying to the Hektar artillery Added a ship type for Hektar ships when talking to Tully in Node 17 -V 0.1.5
+    Cleaned up the description of Beam attack drones, to note that they cannot use Adaptive, Chain, and Charge modules Added all crew drones to the basic technomorph battle drone list